awwong1/Godville-Tools/README.md

 After that you can simply run `casperjs server.js` on the command line and the script will start.

+The script will ask you for your God's name and password but you also specify them as arguments when running the script:

+    casperjs server.js --god=god_name --pass=password

 If you wish to stop the script you can do so at any time with `Ctrl+c`

 Be sure you have a working internet connection.